 In common with many other local authorities, the Council uses different forms of service delivery, where this is appropriate.
 In some cases it has created separate companies with its partners to deliver those services.
 The use of separate companies mean that the Council's single entity financial statements on their own do not fully reflect the assets and liabilities or income and expenditure associated with all of its activities.
 The Group Accounts more fully reflect the overall financial picture.
 A review of all of the Council's relationships with other bodies has been carried out to consider whether it is appropriate to prepare full group accounts.
-The transactions involved are not considered material to the Council's accounts however the Council has decided to provide a full disclosure in terms of bodies that it has a relationship with.
+The transactions involved are not considered material to the Council's that it has a relationship with.